nxskok/pasias/docs/16-ordinal-nominal-response.md

 There are missing values everywhere.
-What the `_if` functions do is to do something for each column where the first thing is true: here, if the column is text, then replace it by the factor version of itself.
+What the `where` does is to do something for each column where the first thing is true: here, if the column is text, then replace it by the factor version of itself.
 This makes for a better summary, one that shows how many observations are in each category, and, more important for us, how